 For the metabolically healthy individuals, the simulated glucose concentrations match the experimental data fairly accurately with the average difference between the simulated and experimental curves well within one standard deviation.
-This provides further validation that the model simulations for the plasma glucose concentration under conditions where the rate of input is known are consistent with experimental data (figure 5).
+This provides further validation that the model simulations for the plasma glucose concentration under conditions where the rate of input is known are consistent with experimental data (Fig 5).

-The simulated data for the glucose concentration in insulin resistant individuals match the experimental data through the initial postprandial rise and initial subsequent fall (figure 5).
+The simulated data for the glucose concentration in insulin resistant individuals match the experimental data through the initial postprandial rise and initial subsequent fall (Fig 5).
 The experimentally measured concentration remains within one standard deviation of the simulated data for moderate insulin resistance and between the simulated data for mild and severe insulin resistance over the 4-5 hours.
 However, around 4 hours after the intake of fast release starch and 5 hours after the intake of slow release starch, a drop of glucose concentration to well below the pre-prandial value was measured experimentally but not seen in the simulated data.
 This was, accompanied by a widening of the error bars in the experimental data.
 When simulating insulin resistance, the only change that was made was to multiply the detected insulin concentration by an insulin resistance constant less than 1 to allow direct comparison.
 However, in vivo, diabetics additionally show severely depleted glycogen stores reducing their capacity to provide glucose to the blood when plasma concentrations fall.
-Therefore, difference between model predictions and experimental data is likely to arise as a result of the fact that in simulations the initial glycogen stores were set to 200mM for both insulin resistant and metabolically normal individuals.
+Therefore, the difference between model predictions and experimental data is likely to arise as a result of the fact that in simulations the initial glycogen stores were set to 200mM for both insulin resistant and metabolically normal individuals.
 Due to this difference in plasma concentrations after 4-5 hours, the rates of oxidation are only compared for the first 300 minutes.

-As with section 1.3.1, the model simulates the rates of pyruvate oxidation and fatty acids in liver and so cannot be compared quantitatively with the experimentally measured rates of carbohydrate and lipid oxidation in the body as a whole (figures 6 and 7).
+As with the previous section, the model simulates the rates of pyruvate oxidation and fatty acids in liver and so cannot be compared quantitatively with the experimentally measured rates of carbohydrate and lipid oxidation in the body as a whole (Figs 6 and 7).
 However, the change in the rates of these processes occurring postprandially in the liver should be qualitatively similar to those for the body as a whole.

 Over the 360 minutes, the changes in the rates of oxidation relative to baseline match the experimental data closely with a upregulation of carbohydrate oxidation and reduction in lipid oxidation occurring.
-In the case of fast release starch, a slightly larger increase in carbohydrate oxidation and reduction in lipid oxidation is seen in T2DM than metabolically healthy individuals after the intake of fast release starch in both the simulated and experimental data (figures 6).
-In the case of slow release starch the change in the rate of fatty acid oxidation was roughly the same for T2DM and insulin sensitive individuals in both the simulated and experimental data (figure 7).
+In the case of fast release starch, a slightly larger increase in carbohydrate oxidation and reduction in lipid oxidation is seen in T2DM than metabolically healthy individuals after the intake of fast release starch in both the simulated and experimental data (Fig 6).
+In the case of slow release starch the change in the rate of fatty acid oxidation was roughly the same for T2DM and insulin sensitive individuals in both the simulated and experimental data (Fig 7).
 A slightly lower increase in carbohydrate oxidation was seen for T2DM individuals experimentally, perhaps due to depleted glycogen stores.

 Glucose Concentrations

-Figure 5: The glucose concentration after intake of a (top) 50g of quick release starch and (bottom) 50g of slow release starch when measured experimentally by Seal et al. [30] and simulated by the model in (left) metabolically healthy and (right) T2DM individuals.
+Fig 5.
+The glucose concentration after intake of a (top) 50g of quick release starch and (bottom) 50g of slow release starch when measured experimentally by Seal et al. [30] and simulated by the model in (left) metabolically healthy and (right) T2DM individuals.

 Quick Release Starch

-Figure 6: The rates of oxidation of fatty acids and glucose in metabolically healthy and T2DM individuals when (left) measured experimentally in the body as a whole by Seal et al. [30] and (right) when simulated in liver alone after intake of 50g of quick release starch as discussed in the text.
+Fig 6.
+The rates of oxidation of fatty acids and glucose in metabolically healthy and T2DM individuals when (left) measured experimentally in the body as a whole by Seal et al. [30] and (right) when simulated in liver alone after intake of 50g of quick release starch as discussed in the text.

 Slow Release Starch